If you’re planning on coming to Alaska to fish, you’ll want to be familiar with the different types of salmon that you’ll be able to catch.

-Now that we’ve talked about each of the five types individually, I’d like to discuss some more things they all have in common, as well as some general facts.
+Now that we’ve talked about each of the five types of Alaskan salmon individually, I’d like to discuss some more things they all have in common, as well as some general facts.

 As you will note, most salmon are named after traits they only develop during their spawning runs.

 This is because the changing of the colors in the fish’s flesh also comes with a change in flavor.
 A more mature fish towards the end of its life will be more flavorful than a younger one.